cschpc/student-cluster-competition-2024/Proposal/proposal.md

 Our approach was to maximize the number of applications so that we could then form a diverse team.
 CSC made an open call for applications to two universities, Aalto University and University of Helsinki.
 Flyers were distributed to the universities, and the relevant professors and lecturers were contacted.
 Advertisements were sent to student union mailing lists.
 Diversity of applicants was emphasized in all of the advertisement materials.

 In Team Löyly and at CSC, we try to promote equality for applicants regarding gender, ethnic background and other factors to promote a more diverse and equal field in HPC for all students.

-We are happy to have a team together that consists of 3 male students and 3 female students. (+ Info about diversity in nationalities?)
+We are happy to have a team together that consists of 3 male students and 3 female students and has diversity in the students' backgrounds.
+Our team consists of 4 Finnish students, one student from Italy and one Chinese student.
+International students can be underrepresented in these kinds of competitions in Finland, so we believe that this diversity in our backgrounds is a strength and a point of pride for our team.

+Additionally, we have team members in the team who openly identify as LGBT, and some that are neurodivergent.
+Both of these groups are often underrepresented in the field of HPC.

 As not all the members speak Finnish, the working language of the team is English.